-The Honorable Ernest Moniz Secretary of Energy U.S. Department of Energy 1000 Independence Avenue, S.W.
-Washington, D.C.
-20585 The Honorable Shaun Donovan Director Office of Management and Budget 725 17th Street, N.W.
-Washington, D.C.
+The Honorable Rick Perry Secretary of Energy U.S. Department of Energy 1000 Independence Avenue SW Washington, D.C.
+20585 The Honorable Mick Mulvaney Director Office of Management and Budget 725 17th Street, NW Washington, D.C.
 20503

-Dear Secretary Moniz and Director Donovan:
+Dear Secretary Perry and Director Mulvaney:

-The National Association of Regulatory Commissioners (NARUC), the Nuclear Energy Institute (NEI), and the Nuclear Waste Strategy Coalition (NWSC) urge the Administration not to include the reinstatement of a fee on utility customers to provide income for the Uranium Enrichment Decontamination and Decommissioning (D&D) Fund in the Department of Energy's (DOE) fiscal year 2017 budget request.
+The National Association of Regulatory Utility Commissioners (NARUC), the Nuclear Energy Institute (NEI), and the Nuclear Waste Strategy Coalition (NWSC) would like to urge the administration not to include the reinstatement of a fee on utility customers to provide income for the Uranium Enrichment Decontamination and Decommissioning (D&D) Fund in the Department of Energy's (DOE) fiscal year 2018 budget request.

-Although our organizations support environmental cleanup of enrichment facility sites, the U.S. electric utilities and their customers should not be singled out yet again to pay for the decommissioning and decontamination of these DOE facilities developed for nuclear weapons and national defense programs.
+Although our organizations support environmental cleanup of enrichment facility sites, the U.S. electric utilities and their customers should not be singled out yet again to pay for D&D of these DOE facilities developed for nuclear weapons and national defense programs.

 Under contracts signed by utilities from 1969-1992, the enrichment services were priced based on full-cost recovery - including enrichment plant decommissioning and decontamination.
 After the enrichment enterprise was privatized, utilities and, more important, their customers were forced to pay for cleanup a second time when the Energy Policy Act of 1992 established the D&D Fund to finance the future costs of cleanup at these sites.
 Consumers of electricity generated by nuclear energy met their obligation to the D&D Fund with a total contribution of \$2.6 billion.
-Despite having met this obligation, NARUC, NWSC and NEI were disappointed to see this tax resurrected once again in the President's fiscal year 2016 budget request.